Forescout/eyeExtend-Connect/Infoblox/README.md

 ### Infoblox Connection

-On this panel, enter the Infoblox server IP or FQDN that will be used for the API connection, along with the port if changed from the default TCP/443.
+On this panel, enter the Infoblox Grid Master IP or FQDN that will be used for the API connection, along with the port if changed from the default TCP/443.

 Enter the username and password that has been configured for the API calls, ensure that the relevant permissions as detailed below are set correctly.